petershift/fe2-ps-final/readme.md

 Add Edit button to the template that sets the formEnables flag to true

+## Deleting a Recipe

+We will do this from the edit recipe page

 ## Adding a Recipe

 We will do this from the recipe list page.